sain0722/tf_badminton/README.md

+# Tensorflow API를 이용한
-# tf_Badminton IN-OUT Lineman Project
+# TF_Badminton IN-OUT Lineman Project
 A project to read the in-out of badminton shuttlecock using the tensorflow object detection API
 Created on a Colab basis.
 Use tensorflow object detection API